Espionage724/Windows/README.md

-This project contains various batch files for Windows.
+This project contains various batch files for Windows that I use on my deployed systems.

-Download an archive with all the files with this link: https://github.com/Espionage724/Windows/archive/master.zip
+Convenient link for an archive containing the latest changes: https://github.com/Espionage724/Windows/archive/master.zip